-Where to Stay in Songshan?
+Where To Stay In Songshan?

-Why Stay in Wanhua?
+Why Stay In Wanhua?

-In contrast to its landscape, this place is actually a hub for young people and it is a very lively district that you should not miss.
+In contrast to its landscape, this place is actually a hub for young people, and it is a very lively district that you should not miss.
 This is the go-to place if you want to see Taipei's emerging pop culture.

 Ximending Pedestrian Area is located here, which is a must-visit place in Taipei.
-You'll also enjoy the grand selection of clothing shops as well as restaurants and bars.
+You'll also enjoy the grand selection of clothing shops, as well as restaurants and bars.

 Why Avoid Wanhua?

 Wanhua district can be a bit crowded with tourists and young people.
 If you want more peace and quiet, then the area might be too much for your sense.

-Where to Stay in Wanhua?
+Where To Stay In Wanhua?

-Why Stay in Zhongzheng?
+Why Stay In Zhongzheng?

 The Zhongzheng district is the home of Taiwan's history, making it ideal for people who find enjoyment in exploring the history and culture of Taiwan.
 Photography enthusiasts can have great subjects for their photos in this district.

-If you want to stay somewhere with many accessible sights, Zhongzheng is one of the best places to be as it also has an excellent transportation system.
+If you want to stay somewhere with many accessible sights, Zhongzheng is one of the best places to be, as it also has an excellent transportation system.
 The Taipei Railway Station is located here, giving you easy access to the different cities around Taiwan.

 Why Avoid Zhongzheng?

 The district does not necessarily focus on fun nightlife and shopping.
 There are night markets nearby Zhongzheng but isn't much else to do in the area at night.

-Where to Stay in Zhongzheng?
+Where To Stay In Zhongzheng?

-Why Stay in Datong?
+Why Stay In Datong?